This moment in royal history happened all because Edward VIII abdicated his throne for the woman he loved.

-Royal titles are granted by the Queen, and often awarded on special occasions, such as Harry and Meghan being named the Duke and Duchess of Sussex after they married or Edward being named Earl of Forfar after his recent birthday.
+Royal titles were granted by the Queen (now the duty of the King), and often awarded on special occasions, such as when Harry and Meghan were named the Duke and Duchess of Sussex after they married or Edward being named Earl of Forfar after his recent birthday.
 When choosing a title, the Queen must consider both how the title had been previously used and how it will be used again in the future.

 The last Duke of Windsor was Edward VIII, the Queen's uncle who abdicated his throne for love back in 1936.

 According to royal expert Richard Fitzwilliams, Edward VIII has sullied the title of Duke of Windsor.
 And now the royal title is unusable for future members of the royal family.

 “The Dukedom of Windsor is unlikely ever to be used again as it will forever be identified with the Queen’s uncle, who abdicated in 1936 to marry the twice-divorced Wallis Simpson,” Fitzwilliams said.